Hill 24 Doesn't Answer

-Hill 24 Doesn't Answer (גבעה 24 אינה עונה, Giv'a 24 Eina Ona), the first feature film produced in Israel, is a 1955 Israeli war film directed by Thorold Dickinson.
-It was entered into the 1955 Cannes Film Festival.
-The plot revolves around the personal stories of a number of soldiers who are on their way to defend a strategic hill overlooking the road to Jerusalem.
+Hill 24 Doesn't Answer (גבעה 24 אינה עונה, Giv'a 24 Eina Ona), is a 1955 Israeli neorealist melodrama directed by Thorold Dickinson and based on stories by Zvi Kolitz.
+It is the first feature film produced in Israel, following the establishment of the state in 1948.

+It was in competition at the 1955 Cannes Film Festival, where it was nominated for the Palme d'Or.
+The plot revolves around the personal stories of a number of soldiers who are on their way to defend a strategic hill overlooking the road to Jerusalem during the War of Independence.